Tokyo boasts a wonderfully efficient public transport system that takes you to every sight you want to see!

 ■ Available for: International tourists

-* Please note that the pass does not apply to JR lines.
+Note that JR lines are not covered by this pass.
 For limited express trains or reserved seat trains, a separate fee will apply.

-(*1) If your ticket includes the Narita Sky Access section (Keisei Takasago Station – Narita Airport Terminal 1 Station), it is only applicable between the following stations:
+* When including the Narita SKY ACCESS Line section (Keisei Takasago Sta. - Narita Airport Terminal 1 Sta.) on the Keisei Line, the ticket may only be used between the following stations:

 ■ Covered area (Bus): All general bus routes in Tokyo, Kanagawa, and Chiba of the following 50 companies: